2exp3/cv/content/app/wordcloud/index.md

 ---
 title: WordCloud
-summary: A cross-platform app that transforms several text input-types into highly-customizable -and downloadable- wordclouds.
+summary: A cross-platform app that transforms many types of text-inputs into highly-customizable -and downloadable- wordclouds.

 # tags:
 date: "2020-11-09"